DeepjyotiRoy01/RealChat/DEPLOYMENT_GUIDE.md

-# RealChat2 Deployment Guide
+# RealChat Deployment Guide

-This guide will help you deploy RealChat2 to production so others can access it via a public link.
+This guide will help you deploy RealChat to production so others can access it via a public link.

 ## 🚀 Quick Deployment Options